Uniform Resource Identifier: Refinement

-The Semantic Web uses the HTTP URI scheme to identify both documents and concepts in the real world, a distinction which has caused confusion as to how to distinguish the two.
-The TAG published an e-mail in 2005 on how to solve the problem, which became known as the httpRange-14 resolution.
-The W3C subsequently published an Interest Group Note titled Cool URIs for the Semantic Web, which explained the use of content negotiation and the HTTP 303 response code for redirections in more detail.
+The Semantic Web uses the HTTP URI scheme to identify both documents and concepts for practical uses, a distinction which has caused confusion as to how to distinguish the two.
+The TAG published an e-mail in 2005 with a solution of the problem, which became known as the httpRange-14 resolution.
+The W3C subsequently published an Interest Group Note titled "Cool URIs for the Semantic Web", which explained the use of content negotiation and the HTTP 303 response code for redirections in more detail.

 Design

 URLs and URNs

 A Uniform Resource Name (URN) is a URI that identifies a resource by name in a particular namespace.
 A URN may be used to talk about a resource without implying its location or how to access it.
-For example, in the International Standard Book Number (ISBN) system, ISBN 0-486-27557-4 identifies a specific edition of Shakespeare's play Romeo and Juliet.
+For example, in the International Standard Book Number (ISBN) system, ISBN 0-486-27557-4 identifies a specific edition of the William Shakespeare play Romeo and Juliet.
 The URN for that edition would be urn:isbn:0-486-27557-4.
 However, it gives no information as to where to find a copy of that book.